-Faith Gonsalves, founder, music basti & Executive Director, Integrated Development Education Association (IN)
+Faith Gonsalves, founder, music basti & Executive Director, Integrated Development Education Association (INdia)

 Faith Gonsalves believes that an inspiring music class can be the beginning of social and personal transformation.
 She is an educator and social entrepreneur, and founded the “Music Basti” project in India, in 2008.
 Music Basti connects at-risk children and musicians through an annual music training, song writing and performance program, focused on building leadership and 21st century skills for the students.
 As the the Executive Director for Integrated Development Education Association (IDEA), Faith leads projects on issues related to education and gender equity in New Delhi, India.
 Faith was featured in Forbes Asia’s first 30Under30 Asia list in 2016, and through her work has also been a recipient of other national awards.

-Bree Trevena, urban strategist & research manager, arup australia (AU)
+Bree Trevena, urban strategist & research manager, arup australia (AUstralia)

 Bree Trevena is an urban strategist in Melbourne, Australia, working at the intersection of urban planning, creative strategy and cultural policy.
 She also manages a research program at Arup dedicated to testing new ideas for city transformations, transport, water and energy.
 Before making the switch to urban R&D, Bree headed up state-wide arts infrastructure projects and creative cities strategies within the Victorian government.
 She is currently undertaking PhD research on creative industries, the built environment and policy at the University of Melbourne — a field which neatly builds on her earlier research into the ways policy and identity have spatially shaped Melbourne’s music ecologies.

-Dr Andrea Jean Baker, senior lecturer in journalism, School of Media, Film and Journalism, Monash University (AU)
+Dr Andrea Jean Baker, senior lecturer in journalism, School of Media, Film and Journalism, Monash University (AUstralia)

 Dr Andrea Jean Baker is a senior lecturer in journalism, School of Media, Film and Journalism, Monash University.
 She is recognized as a radio journalist and music historian.